-The 2017 Nuclear Medicine Pilot Research Grant in NETS is sponsored by the Neuroendocrine Tumor Research Foundation with the generous support of the Margie and Robert E. Peterson Foundation.
+The 2018 ERF/NETRF $50,000 Nuclear Medicine Pilot Research Grant in NETS is sponsored by the Neuroendocrine Tumor Research Foundation with the generous support of the Margie and Robert E. Petersen Foundation.

-- Basic or clinical scientists with an advanced degree, such as MD, PhD or equivalent are eligible.
+1. Basic or clinical scientists with an advanced degree, such as MD, PhD, or equivalent, are eligible.

 To Apply/Submission Requirements

-- Research Plan (no more than 3 pages) containing the following elements
+3. Research Plan (no more than 3 pages) containing the following elements:

 - Specific Aims

 - Background and Significance

 - Preliminary Data (if available)